Eliza, the beyond AI Podcast

 Pontus Wärnestål

-Associate Professor in Interaction Design at Halmstad University
+Associate Professor of Interaction Design at Halmstad University

 Author and Public Speaker